 The DuPont model outlined a thoroughness of the main matrix that affects the calculation of a company’s return on equity (ROE).
 Through that, investors will focus on the company’s core performance points.
 DuPont analysis’s calculations have only one fundamental indicator, a return on equity (ROE).

 DuPont Analysis Calculation Formula

 The DuPont analysis formula is a development of the formula return on equity (ROE), calculated by multiplying the net profit margin by total asset turnover and doubling equities based on these components.
 Therefore, it concludes that companies can increase profit on equity by maintaining a high profit margin, increasing asset turnover, and utilizing its assets more effectively.
+To achieve this, Your Company needs to use an Asset Management System that can also depreciate assets, ROI, and costs incurred for asset maintenance to be calculated automatically.
 So the equation for calculating DuPont analysis becomes:

 DuPont analysis = net profit margin x asset turnover x equity multiplier